 You can hang your pots and pans to save counter space.

-Many islands look good with a rack suspended pots and pans above them.
-By choosing this option you only have to find space to store the pesky lids.
+Many kitchen islands look good with pots and pans suspended on a rack above them.
+This option requires only finding space to store the pesky lids.
 My mother has a nice set of Revere Ware pots and pans with copper bottoms.
-For years she choose to hang them along the wall of the kitchen.
+For years, she has hung them along the wall of the kitchen.

-Some new cabinets have some innovative storage to take care of the pots and pan issue.
+Some new cabinets have innovative storage to handle the pots and pan issues.

-Here is a cabinet with doors that can hold the lids for the pots and pans that are kept inside.
+A cabinet with doors can hold the lids for the pots and pans kept inside.

 Here you can see an integrated drawer to hold the lids for each pot in the drawer below.

-My brother and his wife bought a brand of pots and pans from a company called Pro Health Ultra.
-This company designed the lids to fit upside-down inside of their corresponding pots and the bottoms of each pan to stack onto the underside of the lids.
+My brother and his wife bought a brand of pots and pans from a company called Pro-Health Ultra.
+This company designed the lids to fit upside-down inside their corresponding pots and the bottoms of each pan to stack onto the underside of the lids.